 Increased risk of fetal and neonatal complications

-- Late intrauterine death/stillbirth: the Confidential Enquiry showed a five-fold increased risk of stillbirth.
+- Late intrauterine death/stillbirth: the Confidential Enquiry into Maternal and Child Health showed a five-fold increased risk of stillbirth.

 - Fetal distress can occur during labour.